sebasguts/gapdays2018-fall/program.md

 We will have a stand-up every morning at 9:30am and every afternoon at 4:30pm to lay out the plans for the day and summarise the achievements respectively.
+The talks will usually take place after lunch.
+The titles will be announced in September.

 - **Monday**
   - 10:00: *Opening*